Young driver insurance

 A change in circumstances includes moving jobs, as insurers believe this can affect your risk.
 Scandalously, the unemployed often (though not always) pay higher rates for their cover – so tell your provider if you're out of work.

-If you have a new car, you'll need to tell them right away.
+If you have a new car, you'll need to tell the insurer right away.
 See our changing car insurance guide for what you need to know about transferring your insurance.

 With insurance, remember – the golden rule is: